Mongrel.io User Documentation

 comment: Single character that marks a line as a comment (e.g.,

 #).
-Lines starting with this character are ignored during parsing.
-Leave unset if your CSV doesn't contain comments. -
+Lines starting with this character are ignored during parsing. -

 maxRows: Limits parsing to a specific number of rows.
-For example, setting this to
+Set to

 Column Handling